What is the Law Regarding Employment in Princeton?

 The body of laws in Princeton regulating employees, their employees, and independent contractors is known as employment law.
 These laws govern issues in employment such as hiring, workplace disputes, and terminations Both employees and employers must have knowledge of the Princeton employment laws.

 Occasionally an employment contract is used that sets a particular length of employment, but most of the times employment is considered to be on an "at-will" basis.
 "At-will" employers or employees can end the employment at any given time, if the reasons are not illegal.
 When the parties use an employment contract, the terms of employment will be controlled by their state and federal laws, as applied to people living in Princeton.

 Anti-Discrimination laws in Princeton

-The laws applicable for citizens of Princeton usually make discrimination illegal at any phase of employment, such as hiring, working environment, and terminations.
-People who live and work in Princeton must follow laws which make it illegal to discriminate on the basis of specific categories.
+Laws that make discrimination illegal at all stages of employment including hiring, wages, and termination policies, all apply to Princeton citizens.
+People who live and work in Princeton must follow laws which make it illegal to discriminate on the basis of particular categories.
 These categories include race, gender, age, national origin, and disability.

 Claims for employment discrimination may be filed with an administrative agency such as EEOC.
 Attorneys often specialize in employment discrimination.